-Tell us that you are working towards professional registration by registering your intention on Career Manager or download form RPD.
-Once your form has been received, you and any supporters will receive information about professional development and how we can help you to achieve professional registration.
-You will also receive a quarterly email bulletin from us including information relevant to your development until you are ready to apply.
+Tell us that you are working towards professional registration by registering your intention on Career Manager or download an intent to register form.
+Once your information has been received, you will receive information about professional development and how we can help you to achieve professional registration.
+You will also receive regular information and updates relevant to your development until you are ready to apply.

 If you have either become recently unemployed or retired, or have moved into a marketing, finance or senior management role, your case will be considered on its merits, exactly as per any other case.
 For a candidate to succeed it is necessary for them to demonstrate that they are maintaining their competence in all areas.
 Those involved in the assessment process should apply the test ‘would this person be able to work competently, and at the required level, if they took on another engineering role’.
 Discuss your situation with a professional registration advisor.

 You can put together a portfolio of evidence at any time in your career; however, if you need to put it together retrospectively for registration purposes, you only need to record the best examples of your experience and, since the key to registration is demonstration of competence, these will probably come from your most recent employment within the past couple of years.
 If you have moved into a primarily management or non-technical role, you may need to refer back to earlier experience to provide evidence of how you demonstrated the technical competences.